veg/hyphy/README.md

 to cmake during the configuration, e.g.
 `cmake -DINSTALL_PREFIX=/opt/hyphy .`.

+Occasionally, you may have to specify which OSX SDK you are using. e.g.
+`cmake -DCMAKE_OSX_SYSROOT=/Developer/SDKs/MacOSX10.9.sdk/ .`.

 If you're on a UNIX-compatible system, and you're comfortable with GNU make, then just `make` away with one of the following targets: